dzh-a-v/body-gravity-simulation/README.md

 This program simulates gravitational interactions between bodies (originally intended for celestial objects, but any parameters can be used).

 ## Current state
-Currently, the program is console-only and supports exactly two bodies:
+Currently, the program is console-only.

-- One is static and generates gravity,
-- The other is dynamic but does not produce gravity.

-Essentially, it simulates the interaction between a very massive body (e.g., a planet) and a very light one (e.g., a satellite or meteor), where the lighter body’s gravitational influence is negligible.

 Despite its simplicity, this program is more physically accurate than most online calculators, which typically assume constant surface gravity and ignore how gravity weakens with distance.
+It also calculates very small changes (like movements across the distance less than the size of protons) successfully.

 For example, when calculating the free-fall time of an object dropped from 1000 km above Earth’s surface: